Presenting Your Property

 Not only is good account management essential to measure and monitor your investment, it is required when completing your tax returns.
 Landlords are sent monthly statements together with original copies of any maintenance invoices to ensure transparency.
 Annual year end account summaries are available on request, making life easier for you or your accountant when completing your tax returns.

 From the outset the deposit should be retained separately and not treated as rental income.
 This will facilitate prompt refund provided the rent has been paid in full and the property has been left in suitable condition save for normal wear and tear.
 Normal wear and tear is extremely subjective and difficult to assess.
 In short a landlord can’t expect the property to be in the same condition as it was at the commencement of the tenancy.
+At the end of the tenancy, we carry out an inspection and this report will include recommendations regarding the deposit refund.

 For our letting and management service we charge 6% of the monthly rental income, payable on collection.
 The service is comprehensive; incorporating letting, maintenance, rent collection, account management and lease renewals.
 Our fee is designed to be competitive and by charging in this manner there are obvious cash flow benefits for the client.
 Please note our fee is subject to VAT at 23%.